 In May 2020, the death of George Floyd in Minneapolis due to police brutality sparked protests across the country.
 As part of the Black Lives Matter movement, students at UMMAA created a manifesto and demanded changes in the structure of the program.
 Among these: an action plan; a speaker series focusing on Black archaeologists and their work; a new website page called UMMAA Evolving; and changes in the mentorship program and graduate curriculum.

 In 2022, the UMMAA celebrated the 100th anniversary of its founding.
-A large, international conference focused on the past, present, and future of anthropological archaeology, and UMMAA’s role in method and theory building, will take place September 29-October 2, 2022.
-Over thirty speakers will come to Ann Arbor to participate in seven sessions on a range of topics: intercultural interaction, violence, quantitative modeling, underwater archaeology, domestication, and social networks.
+A large, international conference focused on the past, present, and future of anthropological archaeology, and UMMAA’s role in method and theory building, took place September 29-October 2, 2022.
+Over thirty speakers came to Ann Arbor to participate in seven sessions on a range of topics: intercultural interaction, violence, quantitative modeling, underwater archaeology, domestication, and social networks.

-Three new curators will join the UMMAA in September 2022: Tiffany Fryer, curator of Historical and Contemporary archaeology, Bryan Miller, curator of Chinese archaeology, and Giulia Saltini Semerari, curator of Mediterranean archaeology.
-Some curatorial titles changed: Michael Galaty became curator of European archaeology; Rob Beck became curator of Eastern North American archaeology; and Raven Garvey became curator of High Latitude and Western North American archaeology.
+Three new curators joined the UMMAA in September 2022: Tiffany C. Fryer, curator of Historical and Contemporary archaeology, Bryan K. Miller, curator of Chinese archaeology, and Giulia Saltini Semerari, curator of Mediterranean archaeology.
+And three curatorial titles changed: Michael Galaty became curator of European archaeology; Rob Beck became curator of Eastern North American archaeology; and Raven Garvey became curator of High Latitude and Western North American archaeology.